 Whether you were considering saying this to your peer or your supervisor, you should probably rethink your approach (and your work ethic in general).
 You should bring your A-game when approaching any project, no matter how insignificant it may seem to you at first.

-“I would show up and they would only give me little assignments,” explains Sarah*, a junior at Tufts University who interned at a public health organization.
+“I would show up and they would only give me little assignments,” explains Sarah*, a student at Tufts University who interned at a public health organization.
 “It didn’t seem like they really cared how much thought I put into it, as long as I did it right.
 But I never said that.
 I put the same level of effort into the little stuff as I would have into big projects.”

 According to Sharit, Sarah had the right mindset.
 “Quality work is the key,” she confirms.
 “Sometimes you don’t necessarily know what it means to do something well, and it’s important to understand what the expectations are and to meet or exceed those expectations.”

 Ask questions like, “How would you prefer that I approach this assignment?” or, “What would you like the finished product to look like?”
 If you give off the vibe that you aren’t trying very hard, your supervisor will catch on, and he or she will wonder if another applicant might have deserved the internship more.

 5. “I didn’t have to get coffee/print copies/file paperwork at my last internship.”

 Whatever you did or didn’t do at your last internship is no longer important.
 What matters is the internship that you’re currently doing, and that you do it well.
 Comparing the two or even disparaging one in front of your peers or supervisors will only make you seem whiny and ungrateful, and it definitely won’t earn you any higher-level projects or responsibilities down the road.